-Fennel facilitates better health and helps to relieve a number of ailments due to its anti-inflammatory, diuretic, anti-microbial, anti-carcinogenic and anti-oxidant properties.
+According to research, fennel facilitates better health and helps to relieve a number of ailments due to its anti-inflammatory, diuretic, anti-microbial, anti-carcinogenic and anti-oxidant properties.
+(1)

-1. Supresses the appetite: Fennel is excellent for weight loss as it creates a feeling of fullness and tames the appetite.
+1. Suppresses the appetite: Fennel is excellent for weight loss as thanks to its soluble fiber it creates a feeling of fullness and tames the appetite.

 3. Natural fat burner: Fresh fennel works as a natural fat burner by breaking down fat and boosting the metabolism.

-4. Aids digestion: Fennel is highly favorable in relieving digestive problems such as bloating, flatulence, indigestion, constipation, colic, intestinal gas, and even irritable bowel.
+4. Aids digestion: This bulb is highly favorable in relieving digestive problems such as bloating, flatulence, indigestion, constipation, colic, intestinal gas, and even irritable bowel.
 It stimulates digestion and prevents the formation of gas.
 Moreover, it can help rebuild the digestive tract after chemotherapy treatments and radiation.

-I think especially if you are watching your weight I gave you enough reasons to try this fennel salad recipe.
+I think especially if you are watching your weight I gave you enough reasons to try this fennel salad.
 Just let me know how you like it in the comment section below!

-Do want to lose weight with a sustainable approach?
+Do you want to lose weight with a sustainable approach?